France has been showing us how to protect ourselves from the heat for 20 years - Breaking Latest News

 Register for risk groups

 As soon as there is a first heat wave in France, a telephone hotline will also be launched.
 People can ask their questions here during the day free of charge and get health tips for particularly hot days.
-In addition, the authorities use posters and share pics to explain good behavior in the heat.
+In addition, the authorities use posters and share pics to provide information about good behavior in the heat.

 Elderly and disabled people living at home can register on a municipal register to receive support during heat waves.
 Those on the list will be regularly contacted by local authorities during a heat alert, reminded of tips to avoid dehydration and offered help where needed.
 If someone from the register doesn’t answer the phone and the authorities are concerned, they can also send the police over to check on the people.